18 January 2022

 View of Work Site

-This photograph demonstrates the scale of the work that's going on here.
+This photograph demonstrates the scale of the work that's was carried out.

 “We appreciate there has been disruption and we are doing all that we can to minimise the impact of the works.
 We’d like to thank the community for their continued patience and understanding.”Georgina Reid